thales-markets/thales-improvement-proposals/TIPs/TIP-38.md

 ## Specification

 On sign-up for a certain Royale season allow a player to submit an array of 6 positions, one for each round.
 The said positions can be changed during the positiong phase of the rounds themselves.

+Implementation will be phased out in interest of time:

+Season 5 will have the default position applied in all rounds
+Season 6 will have the randomized positions for all 6 rounds offered in the UI and user will be able to change those before submitting

 ## Copyright